Bembelbots/BembelSoccer/README.md

 # Bembelbots Code Release

-This is our Bembelbots code release for 2022.
+This is our Bembelbots code release for 2023.
 It includes most of our RoboCup soccer code for Nao V6, except for behavior.

-For build instructions see BUILD.md
+For build instructions see README.md in [soccer](soccer) folder.

 This code is licensed under the same conditions as the B-Human code release, see LICENSE.md for details.